quephird/ScintillaLib/README.md

 }
 ```

-... and we can clearly see that we are missing significant parts of the shape:
+... and we can see that we have chosen a value that is too small, and see that we are missing significant parts of the shape:

 ![](./images/HourglassWithTooLowGradient.png)